jpsantostefano/gym-fitness/README.md

+# FITNESS CLUB

+What the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.
+This Project is aimed at anyone who wants to start doing physical activity, bodybuilding, fitness and even mindfulness.
+It gives you the possibility to start from scratch without knowledge or experience.
+It includes a section of a recommended workout to start with and a section to sign up commenting on the price of the fee.
+You can find all the necessary information about our facilities, services and schedules.
+At Fitness Club, we focus on providing a friendly and safe environment so you can achieve your fitness goals.

 ## Existing Features
 - Sound controler
     - This feature auto play the song Lady Gaga - Bloody Mary (Soner Karaca remix) and it has a control tool bar to pause and play the song.
 You can also low or mute the volume.